vinodmeesap/cordova-background-geolocation/docs/api.md

 ####`configure(config, success, failure)`

-Configures the plugin's parameters (@see following [Config](https://github.com/transistorsoft/cordova-background-geolocation/blob/edge/README.md#config) section for accepted `config` params.
+Configures the plugin's parameters.
 The `success` callback will be executed after the plugin has successfully configured.
 The `success` callback will be provided with the current `state` Object as the 1st parameter.

 ```
 bgGeo.configure({